Navigating the path of genomic medicine: Insights from an early detection program

 Studying early detection and comprehensive risk evaluation at Providence

-In 2020, before launching its own early detection program called Prevention4ME, Providence pilot-tested a Comprehensive Assessment Risk and Education (CARE) program at six Southern California mammogram sites.
-CARE used digital health tools and artificial intelligence to integrate preventative precision medicine with routine care to identify patients with an increased lifetime risk for cancer and pinpoint candidates for genetic testing.
-The program also provided patients with genetic testing education and the opportunity to undergo expedited genetic testing at their routine annual mammogram screening appointment.
+In 2020, before launching its own program called Prevention4ME, Providence piloted an early detection program at six Southern California mammogram sites.
+To identify patients with an increased lifetime risk for cancer and pinpoint candidates for genetic testing, digital health tools and artificial intelligence were integrated with preventive precision medicine and routine care.
+The clinics also provided patients with genetic testing education and the opportunity to undergo expedited genetic testing at their routine annual mammogram screening appointment.
 A genetic counselor oversaw the testing and provided a post-test genetic counseling appointment to review results and conduct a formal risk assessment.

-CORE studied the program implementation, examining diagnoses, procedures, surgeries, and medications related to the early detection and prevention of breast cancer in 9,176 patients who had completed a CARE assessment.
-Interviews were conducted with 26 patients who had recently received mammograms and completed the CARE program at the six sites.
-Medical records data and interviews were used to:
+CORE studied the program's implementation, examining diagnoses, procedures, surgeries, and medications related to the early detection and prevention of breast cancer in 9,176 patients.
+Interviews were conducted with 26 patients who had recently received mammograms and completed the program at the six sites.
+Medical records data and interviews helped:

-CORE’s patient interviews and healthcare utilization research yielded key insights for shaping more effective genomic medicine programs.
-Findings emphasized patients' need to understand the benefits and processes associated with genomic screenings and findings.
+CORE’s patient interviews and healthcare utilization research yielded insights for shaping more effective genomic medicine programs.
+Patients emphasized the need to understand the benefits and processes associated with genomic screenings and findings.
 They also highlight the importance of clear, repetitive, and effective communication and guidance from trusted healthcare providers about next steps and treatment options.
+"I'm not even sure what genetic testing entails.
+Is it a blood test?
+Is it a biopsy kind of thing" - quote from participant that didn't get tested after recommendation.

 Engage patients who should test: Patients who met specific criteria for testing but did not participate in the test generally had lower engagement in follow-up screening procedures.
 Identifying strategies to reach this group and help them connect to their healthcare providers may help further reduce cancer risk.